 Dr Janet Hadley Williams

 Janet Hadley Williams is Honorary Lecturer in English at ANU; Member of Council, The Scottish Text Society; Honorary Fellow of the Association for Scottish Literary Studies; member of The Scottish Medievalists; and Fellow, Society of Antiquaries of Scotland.
 She was assistant to William A. Ringler, Bibliography and Index of English Verse, 1476–1558 (1988); and bibliographer for “The Early Imprint Project: A Catalogue of Books Printed before 1801 in Australian Libraries and Public Collections” (NLA, 1986–88).
 She was Visiting Fellow at the Centre for the History of the Book, University of Edinburgh (1999); and President of the Sir David Lyndsay Society (2007–17).
 Her articles have appeared in Parergon, Journal of the Edinburgh Bibliographical Society, Studies in Scottish Literature, Script and Print, and elsewhere.
 She was a contributor to the National Library of Scotland’s “Chepman and Myllar Prints: Digitised Facsimiles,” gen. ed.
 S. Mapstone (2008).
 Her books include Stewart Style 1513–1542: Essays on the Court of James V, ed.
 (1996); Sir David Lyndsay: Selected Poems, ed.
 (2000); A Companion to Medieval Scottish Poetry, ed. with Priscilla Bawcutt (2006); ‘Fresche Fontanis’: Studies in the Culture of Medieval and Early Modern Scotland, ed. with J. Derrick McClure (2013); ‘Duncane Laideus Testament’ and Other Comic Poems in Older Scots, ed.
 (2016).
-At present she is editing the poems of William Stewart and John Bellenden for the Scottish Text Society.
+Janet’s ongoing publications are listed in the Grants and Publications section.

 Julie Hotchin is currently an Honorary Lecturer in the School of History.
 She is an historian of Western Europe in the Middle Ages, with a particular focus on gender and religious life in Germany from the twelfth to fifteenth centuries.
 Her work explores women’s participation and cultural production in monastic reform movements, addressing questions of communal identities, gender, and authority, especially as they relate to interactions of religious women and men.
 She has interdisciplinary interests in the history of the book, especially women’s roles in manuscript production, use and exchange, the nature of religious materiality, and the role of emotions in religious experience.